 This is similar for your child’s participation in community activities.
 You generally need to cover the ticket or entry costs for activities your child does.
-If a support worker is accompanying your child then you need to pay their ticket or entry costs as well, unless your child has a Companion Card and the support worker can get in for free.
-For information visit the Companion Card website.
+If a Support Worker is accompanying your child then you need to pay their ticket or entry costs as well, unless your child has a Companion Card and the Support Worker can get in for free.

 How can I get respite in my child’s NDIS plan?

 Be well prepared for your planning and review meetings.
 Say what caring for your child involves and why you need a break.
 For example, you may need support to catch up on sleep, connect with friends or return to work or study.
 Make sure you include any issues where your child needs extra support from you, such as with their behaviour, sleep or medical needs.

 Give detailed information about what help you need to ‘sustain the informal supports’ you are providing for your child.
 It can also help to include letters or reports from professionals who know about the level of care you are providing for your child and family.